 The Company has a 50% interest in TriCenturion, Inc. and a 49% interest in Fed Pro Services, LLC that are accounted for using the equity method.
 The Company's proportionate share of earnings or losses of these affiliates are reflected in income as earned and dividends or distributions are credited against investment in affiliate when received.
-The Company did not receive any dividends in 2023 or 2022.
-The Company has not received return of capital from TriCenturion, Inc. in 2023 and 2022, respectively.
-The Company has not received return of capital from Fed Pro Services, LLC in 2023 and 2022, respectively.
+The Company did not receive any dividends in 2024 or 2023.
+The Company has not received return of capital from either TriCenturion, Inc. or Fed Pro Services, LLC in 2024.